mahta-zare/java-mysql-app-kubernetes/README.md

 kubectl get pods -l app=java-mysql-app
 ```

-To access the application, create a post-forwarding and access the running application on localhost:8080
+To access the application, create a port-forwarding and access the running application on localhost:8080
 ```
 kubectl post-forward service/java-mysql-app-service 8080:8080
 ```